 Best Time to Drink Each

-Timing is one of the clearest practical differences between the two drinks.
-Their traditional use patterns align closely with their flavour profiles and bioactive compound actions.
+Timing is one of the clearest practical differences between these two drinks.

 |---|---|---|